Juan Donoso Cortés: Shift to conservatism

 By the end of the First Carlist War in 1839, Donoso had become disillusioned with liberalism, rationalism, and the bourgeoisie.
 He became something of a recluse and rarely left the royal palace.
 With the fall of the regency of Maria Christina, Donoso went into exile with the former Queen-regent; from March 1841 to the autumn of 1843, Donoso spent almost all of his time in Paris.
-During this time he began a history of the regency of Maria Christina, however it would never be finished.
-During this time Donoso came more strongly under the influence of the French traditionalists Joseph de Maistre and Louis de Bonald.
+During this time he began a history of the regency of Maria Christina; however, it would never be finished.
+During this time, Donoso came more strongly under the influence of the French traditionalists Joseph de Maistre and Louis de Bonald.

 Donoso returned to Spain in late 1843 and played a key role in granting majority status to Queen Isabella II, ending the regency of Baldomero Espartero.
-For his services to the crown Donoso was made private secretary to the young Queen and he was raised to the peerage.
+For his services to the crown, Donoso was made private secretary to the young Queen, and he was raised to the peerage.
 Shortly after, in May 1844, General Narváez came to power as prime minister.
 Donoso's liberalism saw a brief upsurge with the early reforms of Pope Pius IX, who appointed Pellegrino Rossi to be prime minister of the Papal States.

-The Revolutions of 1848, along with the assassination of Rossi and the death Donoso's pious Carlist brother Pedro brought an end to any trace of liberalism in Donoso's thinking.
+The Revolutions of 1848, along with the assassination of Rossi and the death of Donoso's pious Carlist brother Pedro, brought an end to any trace of liberalism in Donoso's thinking.
 In January 1849, Donoso gave a speech in the Cortes, "On Dictatorship," defending the actions of General Narvaez in suppressing any traces of revolutionary activity in Spain.
-Donoso spoke out vociferously against the chaos he saw unfolding across Europe in the Cortes; he attacked socialism as the result of the erosion of Christian morality and atheism.
-Donoso would later become a sharp critic of Narvaez and his speeches denouncing him in the Cortes would lead to Narvaez's resignation.
+Donoso spoke out vociferously against the chaos he saw unfolding across Europe in the Cortes; he denounced socialism as the result of the erosion of Christian morality and atheism.
+Donoso would later become a sharp critic of Narvaez, and his speeches criticising him in the Cortes would lead to Narvaez's resignation.
 During this time Donoso briefly served as ambassador to Berlin.